Rain on a camping trip is never ideal. And it becomes worse when you notice the AC unit leaking water into your RV.

 Most RV repair shops offer roof inspection services.
 During these assessments, a technician will also check your air conditioning unit to ensure it works as designed.

-Tip: We recommend a yearly professional inspection of your RV roof in addition to your regular checkups.
+Tip: I recommend a yearly professional inspection of your RV roof in addition to your regular checkups.
 Consider scheduling your appointment in the spring before the hot temperatures of summer hit or in the fall before you winterize your rig.

 It’s helpful to have a professional’s eyes on your motorhome roof to find developing issues you might miss.